GOLDEN STATE BALLET

 Annabelle Eurich, Apprentice

 Annabelle Eurich was born in Reston, Virginia where she began her dance training at CrossRoads Dance Theater.
 In 2019, she began additional training at Academy of Russian Ballet where she studied until her graduation in 2022.
 Throughout her years of training, Annabelle also attended numerous summer intensive programs at schools such as The School of American Ballet, Miami City Ballet School, and Ellison Ballet.
 As she danced, Annabelle also pursued an associates degree in Computer Science as a duel enrolled student.
 Upon graduation, Annabelle received an Apprenticeship with The City Ballet of San Diego where she performed for the 2022/2023 and 2023/2024 seasons.
-She is excited to be joining Golden State Ballet for the 2024/2025 season!
+She joined Golden State Ballet as an Apprentice in 2024.

 Ashley began dancing at the age of four years old in Los Angeles, California.
 Most of her adolescent years were spent training at Los Angeles Ballet Academy under the direction of Andrea Paris-Gutierrez, Conny Mathot and the Royal Ballet School’s current artistic manager, José Carayol.
 During these years, Ashley trained under the Royal Academy of Dance exam curriculum.